NOTICE OF PUBLIC HEARING

 OFFICE OF THE COMMISSIONER OF INSURANCE

-The Office of the Commissioner of Insurance announces that it will hold a public hearing on the Emergency Rule for s.
-INS 3.39 and 3.55, Wis.
+The Office of the Commissioner of Insurance announces that it will hold a public hearing on an Emergency Rule for Ch.
+INS 19, Wis.
 Adm.
-Code, relating to Medicare supplement insurance and affecting small business in accordance with s.
-227.24 (4), Stats.
-The Commissioner is seeking public input through the hearing and comment period regarding the content of the proposed emergency rule.
+Code, relating to the Wisconsin Healthcare Stability Plan.
+In accordance with s.
+227.24, Stats., the Commissioner is seeking public input through the hearing and comment period regarding the content of the proposed emergency rule.
 Additionally, attached to the notice of hearing are proposed data collection, affirmation and attestation documents that the Office would appreciate comments from interested parties.

 Madison, WI 53703

 Pursuant to the American with Disabilities Act reasonable accommodations including the provision of informational materials in an alternative format, will be provided for individuals with disabilities upon request.
 Please call Karyn Culver at (608) 267-9586 with specific information on your request at least 5 days before the date of the hearing.
 There is also handicap access to the hearing location.

 Appearances at the Hearing and Submittal of Written Comments:

 Persons wishing to testify or provide oral or written comments regarding the Emergency Rule for the proposed administrative rule may appear during the hearing.
 Additionally comments may be submitted at https://docs.legis.wisconsin.gov/code.
 For additional information please contact Julie E. Walsh at (608) 264-8101 or email at Julie.Walsh@wisconsin.gov in the OCI Legal Unit.

 Deadline for submitting comments is December 28, 2018, by 4:00 pm.